 In this page, we will go through the things that may push you towards considering this procedure, and the reasons you may wish to be cautious.
-It will take you about 5 minutes to read the material below.
 When you are done with this page, you will be empowered to make your own personal decisions about elective Refractive Lensectomy in cooperation with your surgeon.

 Why Consider Refractive Lensectomy?

 Let's look at each of these issues individually:

 1. Spherical Refractive Error: Nearsightedness is an example of spherical refractive error.
 When you are nearsighted, you see best at near and you cannot see well at distance unless you wear glasses or contact lenses.
 With higher levels of nearsightedness, glasses can be heavy, can distort images, and can make things look smaller.

 2. Astigmatism: Astigmatism is present when the eye focuses light differently in different dimensions.
 Astigmatism can be treated with glasses, but distortion occurs.
 Images can look elongated or squished.
 Contacts can also treat astigmatism, but they often rotate when you blink, causing intermittent blurring.

 3. Presbyopia: Presbyopia is the loss of ability to accommodate to near vision.
 If you need bifocals or readers, you have presbyopia.
 Presbyopia becomes important to your daily experience sometime in your 40's.

 The goal of refractive lensectomy is to minimize the effect of each of the refractive issues above.